PDR team covers record ground on River Road project

 Posted by Shanna McCord Crigger on Jul 15, 2015

-A recent cold-in-place recycling (CIR) project on River Road near Chualar exceeded expectations on several fronts.
+A recent partial depth reclamation (PDR) project on River Road near Chualar exceeded expectations on several fronts.

 The Monterey County rural road rehabilitation project, four miles in length, finished in five days instead of the anticipated six.

-In addition, the CIR team increased efficiency to recycle two miles of rural road in one shift, according to CIR Manager Dennis McElroy.
+In addition, the PDR team increased efficiency to recycle two miles of rural road in one shift, according to PDR Manager Dennis McElroy.

 The project team and crew members hit that production rate two days in a row.